aybora/wbdetr/README.md

 ## 1.1.
 Paper summary

 The first pure-transformer detector WB-DETR (DETR-Based Detector without Backbone) is only composed of an encoder and a decoder without any CNN-based backbones.
 Instead of utilizing a CNN to extract features, WB-DETR serializes the image directly and encodes the local features of input into each individual token.
-Besides, to allow WB-DETR better make up the deficiency of transformer in modeling local information, we design a LIE-T2T (Local Information Enhancement Tokens-to Token) module to modulate the internal (local) information of each token after unfolding.
+Besides, to allow WB-DETR better make up the deficiency of transformer in modeling local information, a LIE-T2T (Local Information Enhancement Tokens-to Token) module is designed to modulate the internal (local) information of each token after unfolding.
 Unlike other traditional detectors, WB-DETR without backbone is more unify and neat.
 Experimental results demonstrate that WB-DETR, the first pure-transformer detector without CNN, yields on par accuracy and faster inference speed with only half number of parameters compared with DETR baseline.

 # 2. The method and my interpretation